Lindharden/DISCO2-module-template/README.md

 ## Adding External Dependencies

 The modules support external dependencies.
-These will simply be compiled with the shared object library itself.
+These will be compiled with the shared object library itself.
 To add external dependencies, you must add them in the `meson.build` file, just like the already existing dependencies:

 ```meson
 proto_c_dep = dependency('libprotobuf-c', fallback: ['protobuf-c', 'proto_c_dep'])